Nursen/Poker/README.txt

 think is more heavily used at the Broad.
 I modeled the cards myself, and tried to make a package that could easily be used to implement other card games.
-I include a Deck object in the package, which I used in some manual testing throughout development, and also in the Simulation file, which can be run with the output piped to a file if you would like to see how my code performs on a large number of hands.
-The PokerHandSimulation file is included, feel free to change the configuration values to see the behavior of the code in a pseudo-random set of generated poker hands.
+I include a Deck object in the package, which I used in some manual testing throughout development, and also in the Simulation file.
+The PokerHandSimulation file is included, feel free to run the functions with or without additional parameters to generate Poker hands or run tournaments.
+To generate a simulated tournament as a text file, run

+python -c "import PokerHandSimulation; PokerHandSimulation.runPokerTournaments()" >> sampleResults.txt

 To test the functions, you will need Python 3.6.
 Run a python shell in the directory containing the unzipped files.